Skip to Main Content

 Cite your article (provides the citation in many different styles)

-Permalink links to the article whether you are on or off campus.
+Use Share to Create a link to the article, whether you are on or off campus.
 Use this link to email to your professor, or classmates.

 1. By default, Find It searches all terms you have entered, without the need to use AND.
 For example: children television violence will find items that contain all 3 terms.